 15. The index to the information package lodged with the Type Approval Authority, which may be obtained on request is attached.

 Annex 4 – Appendix

-Appendix to type approval communication form No. ……… concerning the type approval of a vehicle with regard to the mounting of devices for reversing motion under UN Regulation No. 158.
+Appendix to type approval communication form No. ……… concerning the type approval of a vehicle with regard to the means of rear visibility or detection under UN Regulation No. 158.